andrewgreenhill/ag-portfolio/README.md

 - npm install
 - For local dev, the email send endpoint is in VITE_SEND_EMAIL_ENDPOINT .
 Note: I generated the code in that endpoint by initially using with my email address, and then trying it, and then the email service emailed me the code.
 - For prod: When deploying to prod (eg Netlify, Vercel, or GitHub Pages), set the environment variable in the dashboard, e.g. in Netlify: 1.
 Go to your site's settings.
 2. Find Environment Variables.
-3. Add VITE_CONTACT_FORM_ENDPOINT and set the value.
+3. Add the variables shown in .env.local and set suitable values.
 For Vercel, that's under Project Settings > Environment Variables.

 **Run the repo using**
 npm run dev
 => http://localhost:5173/

+**Run tests using**
+npm test